wiepvandertoorn/cmp_benchmarks/README.md

 The `cmp_benchmarks.sh` provides a wrapper around `google/benchmark/tools/compare.py`.
 It can be used to compare benchmarks between versions and to filter out significant differences in runtime.

-**NOTE**: the compare.py utility relies on the scipy package which can be installed using [these instructions](https://www.scipy.org/install.html).

 The program is invoked like:
 ``` bash
 $ ./cmp_benchmarks.sh -m <mode> -n <name_tag> -b <baseline> -c <contender> \